laminlabs/bionty/docs/guide/extend.md

     human:
       2042-01-01:
         source: http://my-url/releases/2042-01-01/mysource_1.owl
-        md5: "md5 if available or leave out this row"
   mysource_2:
     all:
       2042-01-01:
         source: http://my-url/releases/2042-01-01/mysource_2.owl
-        md5: "md5 if available or leave out this row"
 ```

 Great!
 Now we've added a new PublicOntology class, which can be used with all PublicOntology functions! 🎉